-- 1. A single Certificate Authority (CA) must issue the certificates for both the client and the server. - 2.
-Client certificates must contain the following fields: - a. keyUsage = digitalSignature - b. extendedKeyUsage = clientAuth - 3.
-Each unique MongoDB user must have a unique certificate. - A client X.509 certificate's subject, which contains the Distinguished Name ( DN), must differ from that of a member X.509 certificate, as presented in MongoDB documentation. - 5.
+1. A single Certificate Authority (CA) must issue the certificates for both the client and the server.

+- 2. Client certificates must contain the following fields: - a. keyUsage = digitalSignature - b. extendedKeyUsage = clientAuth - 3.
+Each unique MongoDB user must have a unique certificate. - 4.
+A client X.509 certificate's subject, which contains the Distinguished Name (DN), must differ from that of a member X.509 certificate, as presented in MongoDB documentation. - 5.
 The X.509 certificate must not be expired.

-Once the client certificates are generated and the corecrypto configuration file is set, ensure that:
+Once the clients certificates are generated and the corecrypto configuration file is set, ensure that:

-- 1. WSOP server configuration file has the TLS transport security enabled, by setting the disable\tls field from database section to false. - 2.
-The auth\type field from database section is set to X509.
+- 1. WSOP server configuration file has the TLS transport security enabled, by setting the disable_tls field from database section to false. - 2.
+The auth_type field from database section is set to X509.

-6. Web Services client authentication
+6. Web Services Client Authentication